 - 1. DSG capable devices that fail to complete DOCSIS registration attempt to locate and use a DSG SEB Server (SEBS) for upstream IP traffic - 2.
 The DSG SEB Client (SEBC) MUST not forward any DSG traffic to the home network. - 3.
 The eCM of the SEBS is only accessible by the SEBC devices on the home network.
 PCs, gaming consoles, and other non-OpenCable IP devices are not allowed access to the MSO's network through the eCM of the SEBS.
-Therefore, the SEBS MUST drop all packets received on its home network interface not addressed with a MAC address of a known SEBC. - 4.
+Therefore, the SEBS MUST NOT forward any packets received on its home network interface not addressed with a MAC address of a known SEBC. - 4.
 SEBC eSTB and CableCARD devices must be addressed in the same address space as the eSTB of the SEBS such that the SEBC devices can successfully communicate with the service provider's conditional access system, VOD servers, etc. Thus, the SEBC's must receive their IP address from the same source as the SEBS (i.e., the DHCP server in the service provider's headend). - 5.
 DSG capable devices that are able to complete DOCSIS provisioning must use the eCM for provisioning of the eSTB and CableCard (as applicable).
 If the device completes DOCSIS registration and does not commit to the role of SEBS (e.g., a SEBS already resided on the home network), then the device does not act as a SEBC, until such time as it loses upstream/downstream and is not able to re-provision its eCM. - 6.
-DSG capable devices that are able to complete DOCSIS provisioning but do not take on the role of SEBS monitor the home network for the presence of the SEBS, and if the SEBS is no longer present on the home network, then the DSG capable device can takes the role of SEBS.
+DSG capable devices that satisfy the SEBS eligibility criteria (see Section F.2.6, SEBS Requirements, and Section F.5, Determining Server Figure of Merit) will advertise their presence using SSDP and wait for connections from SEB Clients.
+All SEB Clients on the Home Network will establish SEB Tunnels with a single SEB Server.
+However, the other SEBS will continue to listen for SEB Client connections in case the currently selected SEBS becomes unavailable or ineligible.

-F.1 DSG_SEB_Server:1 Device Template
+F.1 DSG\SEB\Server:1 Device Template